D4mianWayne/PwnLand/BufferOverflows/ROP/rop-64bit-basic.md

-# ROP or Return Oriented Programming
+# Return Oriented Programming

-ROP is a technique used to bypass the non-exeutable stack while using the available gadgets from the associated binaries i.e. opcodes ending with `ret`.
+ROP is a technique used to bypass the non-executable stack while using the available gadgets from the associated binaries i.e. opcodes ending with `ret`.
 See "tools".

-# ROP 32bit
+> `split` - 64bit binary from ROP Emporium is used to demonstrate the ROP technqiue.

-Let's take the binary `split` from ROP-Emporium and pwn it:-
+First off, we need to check the protections enabled on binary.

 ```r
 robin@oracle:~/ROP-Emporium$ gdb-gef -q split